 August 4, 2010

 Mark your calendars now for the first Wednesday of August.
-I don’t care what year you’re reading this, it still works.
-Heck, it’s been working for 100 years – actually 101 now that I realize how late I’m writing up this visit.
-And what a special visit it was!
+I don’t care in what year you are reading this, it still works.
+Heck, it’s been working for over 100 years.
+So I don’t see it stopping any time soon.

 This “museum” is only “open” (in this fashion) once per year and was the inspiration for my 2010 full day off from work CTMQ Adventure of the year.
 I built my central/southern Connecticut day around this place – and I’m glad I did.
 Lockwood Farm is not, of course, a “museum” in the traditional sense, but on its once per year Open House Day, it more or less becomes one.
 And that, my friends, is why you’re reading this.